E-Fest Competitions

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what you and/or your organization does.
 Designed to create interest in a project, idea, or product... or in yourself!

-NEW!: ASME Extended Reality Challenge: Lunar Lander
+ASME Extended Reality Challenge: Lunar Lander

 ASME Extended Reality Challenge: Autonomous Vehicles